parj/AddOnJavaAntTasks/README.md

         classpath group: 'uk.co.firstzero', name: 'AddOnJavaAntTasks', version: '2.6' }

-## CSV To Excel - To convert a set of csv files into 1 Excel file.
+## CSV To Excel -Converts a set of csv files into 1 Excel file.
 Each csv file is a sheet within excel

     apply plugin: 'csvtoexcel'